MileHacker Logo

 Meat Pies & Sausage Rolls

-Savory pastries with meat filling, a quintessential Australian snack.
+Savory pastries with meat filling, the perfect example of a Australian snack.
 Sausage rolls also popular.

 Tim Tams & Seasonal Fruits

 Beloved chocolate biscuits.
-Mangoes are plentiful in summer (Dec-Feb), along with stone fruit.
+Mangoes are abundant in summer (Dec-Feb), along with stone fruit.

 Dining Options